phenriq694/GoStack_Modulos/level05/gobarber-web/README.md

 - Creating Header: Creating Header of the Dashboard page;

-- Next Appointment: Creating and styling the HTML element of the next appointment in the Dashboard page;
+- Next Appointment: Creating and styling the HTML elements of the next appointment in the Dashboard page;

-- Apointments List:
+- Apointments List: Creating and styling the HTML elements of the other appointments in the Dashboard page;